Can Platy Live With Firemouth Cichlid?

 Tank Requirements for Platy + Firemouth Cichlid

 To keep Platy and Firemouth Cichlid together, you need at minimum a 30 gallon tank.
-Platy should be kept in a school of 3+.
+Platy should be kept in a school of 4+.
+Firemouth Cichlid should be kept in a school of 6+.
 Provide adequate filtration, stable temperature with a heater, and hiding spots to reduce stress.

 Species Profiles